VimsecAu/kb/m365/baselines/aad.md

 Only administrators SHALL be allowed to register applications.

 <!--Policy: MS.AAD.5.1v1; Criticality: SHALL -->
 - _Rationale:_ Application access for the tenant presents a heightened security risk compared to interactive user access because applications are typically not subject to critical security protections, such as MFA policies.
-Reduce risk of unauthorized users installing malicious applications into the tenant by ensuring that only specific privileged users can register applications.
+Reduce risk of unauthorised users installing malicious applications into the tenant by ensuring that only specific privileged users can register applications.
 - _Last modified:_ June 2023
 - _MITRE ATT&CK TTP Mapping:_
   - [T1098: Account Manipulation](https://attack.mitre.org/techniques/T1098/)